kvnlnt/ARK/README.rst

 Types
 *****
-ARK organizes content into a simple predefined hierarchical set of types.
+ARK organizes content into a hierarchical set of types.
 There are five different types:

 Property
-   A ``Property`` is a domain name.
+   A domain name.
 Example: *website.com*.

 Path
-   A ``Path`` is the part of a web address after the domain name.
+   A "slug" or "endpoint".
 Example: */contact*.
-A ``Property`` and a ``Path`` work together to form the structure of your website's links.
+Together with a ``Property`` they form a web address.
 Example: *website.com/contact*.

 Page
    A ``Page`` is a configuration, orientation and layout of ``Parts``.